You do not need to wash your woollen items very often; once every season might be enough.

 After wearing them, leave them outside in the open air, if possible, or just on a hanger or a chair, for a couple of hours before putting them away.

-Always use moth repellent from Spring to late Summer.
+Always use moth repellent or lavender, which is a natural moth repellent, from spring to late summer.
 Store your items each in a separate bag with one moth ball or sheet per bag.

-When needed, hand wash gently with delicate detergent, or use the wool wash cycle (at 30°) of your washing machine with the lowest spinning speed available.
+When needed, hand wash gently with delicate detergent, or use the wool wash cycle (at max 30°) of your washing machine with the lowest spinning speed available (not higher than 500).
 I promise they won’t be damaged!
 Then lay flat to dry reshaping them carefully, away from direct sunlight.

 If your item needs a bit of ironing, do this at low temperature on a steam iron, but do not actually press it, just hover very close to the item with the steaming iron and the fabric will relax without looking flat.